-The Rest: The list hardly ends there but it would make this blog overtly morbid to include the experiments by the Japanese in WWII, those in Stalin’s Gulags, Statesville Penitentiary’s experiments with Malaria, Vanderbilt’s experiments with radioactive substances in pregnant women, Project 4.1 to study radioactive exposure in the Pacific Islands and other horrors.
+The Rest…: The list hardly ends there but it would make this blog overtly morbid to include the experiments by the Japanese in WWII, those in Stalin’s Gulags, Statesville Penitentiary’s experiments with Malaria, Vanderbilt’s experiments with radioactive substances in pregnant women, Project 4.1 to study radioactive exposure in the Pacific Islands and other horrors.

-In 2003, in Hyderabad, 8 test subjects, unaware that they were subjects of a trial, died during the testing of the anti-clotting drug Streptokinase.
+The “cost” of clinical trials: In 2008, the Center for Research on Multinational Corporations released a document highlighting the detrimental effects of unethical clinical trials from the 1990’s and throughout the 2000’s in the developing world.
+It included clinical trials in Uganda with the anti-transmission drug Nevirapine where women experienced thousands of serious adverse effects resulting in the deaths of 14 women, which, surprise surprise, were unreported.
 Between 2005 and 2012, 2,644 deaths linked to unethical clinical trials occurred in India alone.
 A more recent report in 2019 claimed that since 2005, more than 5,000 people enrolled in clinical trials have lost their lives as a direct result of the study itself.
 In most developing countries ‘free’ medication/medical care and remunerations are still more profitable than many employment opportunities.
 The underprivileged bear the brunt of science.
-Sounds familiar?
+Sound familiar?